Rosie Marcel: Personal life

 Marcel has a black belt in karate, which she mentioned when she revealed that she would like to be a stuntwoman: "I'd love the physical challenge of doing stunts.
 I went to a stuntman's ball with dad when I was 17 and I've been fascinated ever since.
 I'm a black-belt in karate and I love water-skiing.
-I also love bungee -jumping, which I could put to good use.
+I also love bungee-jumping, which I could put to good use.
 I'm tougher than I look."

-Marcel married gym owner Ben Stacey in March 2013 in Las Vegas.
+Marcel was married to television director Scott Bunce from 2004 to 2011.
+She married gym owner Ben Stacey in March 2013 in Las Vegas.
 In August 2014 Rosie announced her pregnancy, which they found out about two days before starting IVF treatment following months of trying to conceive and suffering a miscarriage.
 The miscarriage occurred just after she had finished filming the scenes in which her onscreen character, Jac Naylor, gave birth.
 She later announced that she was pregnant with a baby girl.
 She gave birth to her daughter on 21 January 2015.
 Due to Marcel's rare clotting disorder (known as storage pool disease), the baby, called Beau, was born via caesarian section.